 How to Properly Compress the Hydraulic Tensioner Damper Piston Shaft That Has Been Extended (Locking Pin Tool T400011 Removed):

 Only compress the hydraulic tensioner damper when it has been mounted on the engine.

-This will allow the tensioner pin (A) to push upward on tensioner lever (B) and compress the hydraulic tensioner damper shaft (C) until holes are aligned.
+This will allow the tensioner pin (A) to push upward on the tensioner lever (B) and compress the hydraulic tensioner damper shaft (C) until the holes are aligned.
 Then carefully install pin T400011, being sure not to cause shaft scarring (C).
 An extremely slow and continuous even pressure should be applied when compressing the hydraulic tensioner damper shaft (C).